-'Tibetan Wonders' is rated as a physical level 4 tour.
-A good level of fitness is required as you need to be comfortable walking for 2-3 hours and covering longer distances.
-As a whole, this itinerary requires a high level of fitness involving hiking and travelling to remote areas where tourist facilities are less developed.
+'Tibetan Wonders' is rated as a physical level 3 tour.
+A good level of fitness is required as you need to be comfortable walking for 3-4 hours and covering longer distances.
+As a whole, This itinerary requires a high level of fitness due to long travel days, travelling to high altitudes, and travelling to remote areas where tourist facilities are less developed.